 In the ordinary course of business, the Bank is a party to contracts for derivative financial instruments, which represent a low initial value investment compared to the notional value of the contract.
-Generally, derivative financial instruments include currency forwards, currency swaps and interest rate swaps.
+Generally, derivative financial instruments include currency forwards and currency swaps.
 The Bank mainly uses these financial instruments for business purposes and to hedge its currency exposures associated with transactions in financial markets.